fastai/fastbook/README.md

-# The fastai book
+# The fastai book - draft

-These notebooks cover an introduction to deep learning, [fastai](https://docs.fast.ai/), and [PyTorch](https://pytorch.org/). fastai is a layered API for deep learning; for more information, see [the fastai paper](https://www.mdpi.com/2078-2489/11/2/108).
+These draft notebooks cover an introduction to deep learning, [fastai](https://docs.fast.ai/), and [PyTorch](https://pytorch.org/). fastai is a layered API for deep learning; for more information, see [the fastai paper](https://www.mdpi.com/2078-2489/11/2/108).
 Everything in this repo is copyright Jeremy Howard and Sylvain Gugger, 2020 onwards.

 These notebooks will be used for [a course we're teaching](https://www.usfca.edu/data-institute/certificates/deep-learning-part-one) in San Francisco from March 2020, and will be available as a MOOC from around July 2020.
 In addition, our plan is that these notebooks will form the basis of [this book](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527), which you can pre-order.
 It will not have the same GPL restrictions that are on this draft.